 If you can succeed in ALL four of these areas on your website, you’ll have an invaluable tool at your disposal, vital for building brand awareness, generating leads and converting them.
 While most agencies will focus on improving the visual side of a site, we at Seed work on optimising all four of these areas on the websites we build.
 We believe that these four areas are of equal importance, and so should be considered and developed equally.
 For example, a site can look great and function brilliantly, but if it hasn’t been optimised for search engines, it will be difficult to find.
 This is why our handy network of designers, copywriters and SEO specialists are on hand to create the best websites possible for our clients.

 If you’re looking for someone to update your website to grow brand awareness and drive sales, or you’d simply like to find out more, we would love to hear from you.
-Please get in touch via email@example.com.
+Get in touch here.